jomisica/lxd-kube/README.md

 ## How to use the script

-The 'config/default.csv' file is the file used by the script to create the containers and configure the desired Kubernetes clusters.
+The 'config/project-config-file.yaml' file is the file used by the script to create the containers and configure the desired Kubernetes clusters.
 This same file is used when we want to destroy projects.
-It is a CSV file that uses a comma as a separator.
-All lines must end with a comma.
-Each row must have nine columns.
+It is a YAML file.

 ### Provision Kubernetes Clusters

-To provision the projects that are defined in the 'default.csv' configuration file, we run the following command:
+To provision the projects that are defined in the configuration file, we run the following command:

 ```shell
 $ bash lxd-kube provision --config project-config-file.yaml